ibm-cloud-docs/appid/cd-users.md

   ```
   {: codeblock}

 3. By using the ID that you obtained in the previous step, make a GET request to the `cloud_directory/users` endpoint to see their full user profile.
-Note: You can only find a user's full profile after they have signed into your application for the first time.
-After they've signed in, their Cloud Directory and App ID information is merged to create one user profile.

   ```
   curl -X GET "https://{region}.appid.cloud.ibm.com/management/v4/{tenant-ID}/cloud_directory/Users/{user-ID}" -H "accept: application/json" -H "authorization: Bearer <token>"